rishabhsaha/aks-secure-baseline/01-prerequisites.md

    git clone https://github.com/${GITHUB_ACCOUNT_NAME}/aks-regulated-baseline.git
    cd aks-regulated-baseline
    ```

-   If you wish, you may make your cloned git repository _private_; no future instructions depend on this repo being public.
-You may continue following these instructions in your own repo, or you may continue using this repo as your guide.

    > :bulb: The steps shown here and elsewhere in the reference implementation use Bash shell commands.
 On Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about#what-is-wsl-2) to run Bash.